RagnarB83/ash-documentation/docs/setup.rst

 Setup
 ======================================

-Yggdrasill is designed to be as simple to setup as possible.
+Ash is designed to be as simple to setup as possible.

 Requirements:
     - A Python3 installation (version >3.6 or higher most likely required).